NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_05_asxckiikt5.md

 If not wrong: bypass the "attention" mechanism → eyes must be opened to unlock the phone

 <small> L. O’Donnell, “Biometrics Flaws Uncovered To Bypass Apple FaceID,” threatpost, 08-Aug-2019.
 [Online].
 Available: https://threatpost.com/researchers-bypass-apple-faceid-using-biometrics-achilles-heel/147109/.
 [Accessed: 08-Dec-2019]. </small>

+Notes:
+- Attention mechanism : must look with open eyes at the phone to unlock it

 >>>>>
 <!-- .slide: data-background=" #c32c2c" -->